 Chair of the Bristol Owners’ Heritage Trust, Stefan Cembrowicz said, “I would like to thank all of the dedicated volunteers who prepared the Bristol 403 to such a high standard.
 Hundreds of hours of work and an incredible level of care and attention have gone into restoring this beautiful car, with over 30 hours spent on preparation of the bonnet panel along.”
-Note, this impressive figure does not include paint prep time.
+Note, this figure does not include paint preparation time.

 The 403 was discovered in a West Country barn where it had been stored for over 30 years.
 It was rescued by the Bristol Owners’ Heritage Trust and restored/transformed into a sectioned exhibit for Aerospace Bristol by volunteer apprentices at Spencer Lane Jones.
 It is located in Hangar 16S, the Grade II listed Great War hangar which forms part of the new £19m industrial heritage attraction.
 It will celebrate the products and staff of the Bristol Aeroplane Company and its subsidiary companies.
 Attractions include: aeroplanes, helicopters, aero-engines, boats and other not so well-known exhibits which will come as a surprise to many.